ahance/keeganj.com/content/posts/infinity-and-negative-zero-in-javascript.md

 ## Negative zero

-While its [arguable whenter negative zero exists as a mathmatical concept](https://math.stackexchange.com/questions/667577/does-negative-zero-exist), it most definitely exists in Javascript.
+While its [arguable whether negative zero exists as a mathmatical concept](https://math.stackexchange.com/questions/667577/does-negative-zero-exist), it most definitely exists in Javascript.
 You can obtain negative zero through any multiplication or division operation with zero that would yeild a negative with any other number, and remove it by repeating the operation.

 ```js
 > 0 * -1